true-myth/true-myth/README.md

 -   to be as idiomatic as possible in JavaScript
 -   to support a natural functional programming style
 -   to have zero runtime cost beyond simple object construction and function invocation
--   to lean heavily on TypeScript and Flow to enable all of the above
+-   to lean heavily on TypeScript to enable all of the above

 In practice, that means: